 This is not the first time Lidl have branched into the world of Whisky.
 Only three years ago did they release a Maxwell range of single malts that were received with open arms by the Whisky community.

-With three pretty impressive age statements, Lidl is able to provide these wonderful blends at incredibly reasonable prices.
+For 2016 and with three pretty impressive age statements, Lidl is able to provide these wonderful Glen Alba blends at incredibly reasonable prices.

-The youngest of the bunch is a 22-Year-Old with a Sherry cask finish.
+The youngest of the bunch is Glen Alba 22, a 22-Year-Old with a Sherry cask finish.

 Priced at just £29.99, this is a brilliantly fruity expression, with just the right amount of malty spice peaking through.